To begin here is a shameless plug for volunteering with Bristol Food Network…

 Community Food Organisations

 Volunteers are needed to help others to get gardening, through social and therapeutic gardening activities for older people at 30 settings across the South West, mainly in Bristol and South Gloucestershire.

 Park Road, Stapleton BS16 1AA

-Elm Tree Farm is a Brandon Trust enterprise, providing over 50 people with learning disabilites with votations skills and employment.
-Volunteering opportunities as Farm buddies, in the Farm Shop, as Weekend growers & Market gardeners
+Elm Tree Farm is a Brandon Trust enterprise, providing over 80 people with learning disabilites vocational skills and employment.
+Volunteering opportunities include farm buddies in the farm shop, as weekend growers & market gardeners.